miayam/miayam.github.io/_posts/2017-05-31-day4-javascript-challenge.md

 of my work.
 You have to redo the challenge until you really get it.
 It's really hard, especially reduce method.
 My first attempt is awful but the next 10th attempt is awesome (kidding).

-I am sorry, there must be a cute girl in every post about 30 day JavaScript challenge so as to cheer me up.
-Until tomorrow!

-I am running out of cute girls!
-I don't know who is going to be in my next post!
-Emi Takei maybe?